Post to Facebook

 It was April 6, 2014 when I first found out that my dad was diagnosed with Prostate cancer.
-I had graduated from PU with my Bachelors in Computer Applications and was just beginning my new career as an Assistant Manager for a high-paced tech company in the Kathmandu, Nepal when I received a desperate call from my dad saying that I had to come home.
-Without hesitation, I went with my gut feeling and do whatever I have to, leaving my life and career behind.
-Me My, Sister and Dad left for best option for his treatment to Indian city of New Delhi.
+I had graduated from PU with my Bachelors in Computer Applications and was just beginning my new career as an Assistant Manager for a high-paced tech company in Kathmandu when I received a desperate call from my dad saying that I had to come home.
+Without hesitation, I went with my gut feeling and did whatever I had to, leaving my life and career behind.
+Myself, my sister and dad chose the best option for my father’s treatment which was available in New Delhi, India.